Jimil1407/cursor-2d-animation/README.md

-# Bolt - 2D Animation Platform
+# PromptMotion - 2D Animation Platform

-Bolt is a modern web application that enables users to create and manage 2D animations.
+PromptMotion is a modern web application that enables users to create and manage 2D animations.
 The platform consists of a React-based frontend, a Python backend, and Firebase integration for data management.

 ## Project Structure

 ```
-bolt/
+promptmotion/
 ├── frontend/           # React + TypeScript frontend application
 ├── backend/           # Python FastAPI backend
 └── firebase/          # Firebase configuration and rules